ElfSundae/AVDemo/README.md

 Note: The sample has been developed for iPhones 4S and above/iPods with 4-inch display and iPads.
 These developed transitions are not supported on simulator.

+###AVMovieExporter

+This universal sample application reads movie files from the asset and media library then exports them to a new media file with user defined settings.
+The user can adjust the exported file in the following ways:

+- Export presets can be chosen which influence the size and quality of the output.
+- The file type can be changed.
+- Tracks and existing metadata can be inspected.
+- Metadata can be inserted or deleted.

 ###AudioTapProcessor